 Konstantinos Margetis, MD, PhD is Director of Complex Spine Surgery for the Department of Neurosurgery at The Mount Sinai Hospital and Director of Spine at Mount Sinai Downtown-Union Square.
-He is also an Assistant Professor of Neurosurgery, Rehabilitation and Human Performance, and Orthopedics at the Icahn School of Medicine at Mount Sinai.
+He is also an Associate Professor of Neurosurgery, Rehabilitation and Human Performance, and Orthopedics at the Icahn School of Medicine at Mount Sinai.

 Dr. Margetis is a uniquely qualified neurosurgeon with dual postgraduate fellowships in Complex Spine Surgery from The Cleveland Clinic in Ohio under Dr. Edward Benzel, and in Pediatric Neurosurgery from Weill Cornell Medical College in New York under Dr. Mark Souweidane.
 Dr. Margetis obtained his medical degree at the Aristotle University of Thessaloniki Medical School in Greece.
 At the University of Athens, also in Greece, he earned his PhD for research related to the effects of Intrathecal Baclofen Therapy on the Central Nervous System and completed his Neurosurgery residency.
 He is a Fellow of the Royal College of Surgeons of England and holds a Masters Certificate in Health Care Leadership from Cornell University.
 Dr. Margetis has been published in a variety of scholarly journals including the Journal of Neurosurgery, World Neurosurgery, Neuromodulation, and the Journal of Clinical Psychopharmacology.
 Dr. Margetis is also fluent in Greek.